Ervin Rustemagić: Biography

+SAF/Strip Art

+In 1971, at the age of 17, Rustemagić founded the publisher/rights agency Strip Art Features (SAF) and began publishing Strip Art magazine.
+The rights agency component of SAF, known as Platinum Studios, developed a large, internationally oriented library of non-superhero properties.
+From its inception, the company focused on representing a broad range of genres and maintaining relationships with prominent European creators and publishers.

+From the mid-1970s, his network and reputation had expanded; in 1973 he was invited to be a member of the jury for the first Angoulême International Comics Festival.
+Strip Art had established itself in Yugoslavia as a central comics resource, publishing foreign authors and presenting an impressive panorama of world comics.
+In 1984 Strip Art won the Yellow Kid Prize of Lucca Comics & Games as Best Foreign Comics Publisher.

+By the early 1990s, Platinum had grown into one of Europe's major comic-property rights holders, with a catalog of more than a thousand titles and exclusive affiliations with several high-profile artists.

+1992–1995 Bosnian War and Fax From Sarajevo

 With the beginning of the Bosnian War in early 1992, Rustemagić's home and the SAF offices in the Sarajevo suburb of Ilidža were destroyed.
-More than 14,000 pieces of original art were lost in the flames, including pieces by Americans Hal Foster, Doug Wildey, Joe Kubert, Warren Tufts, Sergio Aragonés, George McManus, Alex Raymond, Charles M. Schulz, Mort Walker, John Prentice, Al Williamson, Gordon Bess, and Bud Sagendorf; works by Argentinean artists such as Alberto Breccia and Carlos Meglia; and pieces by European creators like André Franquin, Maurice Tillieux, Hermann, Martin Lodewijk, Philippe Bercovici, Giorgio Cavazzano, John Burns, and Ferdinando Tacconi.
+More than 14,000 pieces of original art were lost in the flames, including pieces by Americans Hal Foster, Doug Wildey, Joe Kubert, Warren Tufts, Sergio Aragonés, George McManus, Alex Raymond, Charles M. Schulz, Mort Walker, John Prentice, Al Williamson, Gordon Bess, and Bud Sagendorf; works by Argentinian artists such as Alberto Breccia and Carlos Meglia; and pieces by European creators like André Franquin, Maurice Tillieux, Hermann, Martin Lodewijk, Philippe Bercovici, Giorgio Cavazzano, John Burns, and Ferdinando Tacconi.

 Rustemagić was trapped in the war-torn city with his family, sheltering in an apartment building in Dobrinja.
 Some months later, in October 1992, the family moved locations to the Sarajevo Holiday Inn, at that point mostly occupied by foreign journalists and constantly under fire.

 Thanks to help from European publishers and artists, in late 1993 Rustemagić gained journalist accreditation, enabling him to escape Bosnia and Herzegovina.
 After more than a month fruitlessly attempting to get his family out of the country, he was given Slovenian citizenship, which immediately transferred to his family.
 In September 1993 the family was reunited in Split, Croatia.
+At some point during the siege, Rustemagić's mother was killed when a hospital where she had been taken due to illness was captured by Serbian troops.

 This was the story told in Fax from Sarajevo.

-At some point during the siege, Rustemagić's mother was killed when a hospital where she had been taken due to illness was captured by Serbian troops.
+During the development of the graphic novel, Rustemagić initially resisted its publication, but was persuaded to allow it by his daughter Maja, who encouraged him to let Kubert proceed with the project.